nvonwolff/Deconvolution-script/README.md

 5. Generate a plot showing the observed spectrum, fitted spectrum, and contributions from each reference spectrum.
 6. Save the plot as a PNG file.
 7. Print the percentages of the reference spectra contributions.
+8. Saves the fitted spectrum as an excel file

 ## Additional Customizations